Bitcoin Surges Past $10,000, The Rest Of Crypto Market In Green

 The crypto traders feel very optimistic about the following market movements.

-Willy Woo, prominent crypto analyst, trader, and partner at a crypto hedge fund Adaptive Capital, calls this break-out a "real deal."

-This breakout is the real deal.
-Fundamental investment activity is backing this $10k breakout. pic.twitter.com/IDWmhXX2Mj
+Willy Woo, prominent crypto analyst, trader, and partner at a crypto hedge fund Adaptive Capital, posted on Twitter, “This breakout is the real deal.
+Fundamental investment activity is backing this $10k breakout.”

 Plan B, another analyst, tweeted, “So it begins,” with a screenshot of the prevailing Bitcoin price above the $10,000 mark.
 The analyst had posted a tweet previously on Jan 25, “IMO #bitcoin risk is OVERestimated, and risk of the current financial system collapsing is UNDERestimated.”